Supplements in sport

 - Check whether you need an in-advance Therapeutic Use Exemption

-- Explore further information in the MENU, such as details on the rules, testing, health effects of doping, supplement & nutrition advice and much more.
+- Explore further information in the MENU such as details on the rules, testing, health effects of doping, supplement and nutrition advice, and much more.

-Sport Integrity Australia's online education is a free and easy-to-use tool featuring online courses, videos and learning updates about the key areas of anti-doping such as prohibited substances and methods, Therapeutic Use Exemptions, doping control the sample collection process , intelligence and investigations.
-Login for a variety of courses including Clean Sport 101 (15 minute intro course), Level 1 (advanced course), Level 2 (yearly update), Parents’ and course, Coaches courses and more integrity education.
+Our online education is a free and easy-to-use resource featuring online courses, videos and learning updates about the key areas of anti-doping such as prohibited substances and methods, therapeutic use exemptions, the sample collection process, intelligence and investigations.

 Therapeutic Goods Administration